LondonGophers/admin/meeting_notes/2019-11-06-organiser-catchup/README.md

   - mics

 - Food
-  - Order moree vegan and veggie things - aim for 40% meat, 40% veggie, 20% vegan or something like that.
+  - Order moree vegan and veggie things - aim for 40% meat, 40% veggie, 20% vegan at least, if not 20% meat, 40% veggie, 40% vegan

 - Other
   - Nominate one lead person for each month who will coordinate (separate from MC).
 Add to Meetups spreadsheet.